raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

     .around 'foo', withPermissionTo('read', Fubars)

 You can count on `withPermissionTo('read', Fubars)` to apply to `A::foo` and to `B:foo`.
-It's a different way to think about programming, and it may be what you want, but it isn't "thinking in CoffeeScript."
+It's a different way to think about programming, and it may be what you want, but it isn't "Thinking in CoffeeScript."

 ---